Find the perfect fit

 When in doubt, or if you are in between two sizes, we almost always recommend ordering the larger one, unless you have specific fit preferences (if so, keep reading)

-Tip 2: Consider the child's body type and the cut or versatility of a particular style
+Tip #2: Consider the kid's body type & the cut or versatility of a particular style

 Appaman runs true to size, but it’s based on a narrow cut.
 Also, our sizes are based on a garment having a fitted look, like you see on our models.
 That means, if your child is on the slim or lean side, they will likely wear their usual size and it will fit comfortably.
 If your child is not the long and lean type, and you are choosing something that’s slim-fitted like a "skinny fit" trouser, you might want to size up to allow for a more generous fit.
 This is less important if you’re ordering a more forgiving style like slouchy sweats or an elastic waist skirt.